csinva/imodels/readme.md

 <h1 align="center"> Interpretable machine-learning models (imodels) 🔍</h1>
 <p align="center"> Python package for concise, transparent, and accurate predictive modeling.
-All sklearn-compatible and easily customizable.
+All sklearn-compatible and easy to use.
 </p>